 - Offenders: The Guild will hold accountable employees who engage or assist in acts of violence.
 In cases in which The Guild finds that an employee has threatened, harassed or abused any employee or individual by using job-related authority or resources such as work time, workplace telephones, fax machines, mail, email or other means, the employee shall be subject to corrective or disciplinary action up to and including termination of employment.
-In the event in which an employee uses job-related authority or resources to assist a perpetrator to locate a victim, assist a perpetrator to perpetrate acts of violence or protect a perpetrator from appropriate consequences for abusive behavior, that employee shall be subject to corrective or disciplinary action up to and including termination of employment. - Victims: The Guild's Human Resources Department and Employee Assistance Plan are available to support those in need of assistance around issues of violence and to make reasonable accommodations to support a workplace safety plan for employees.
+In the event in which an employee uses job-related authority or resources to assist a perpetrator to locate a victim, assist a perpetrator to perpetrate acts of violence or protect a perpetrator from appropriate consequences for abusive behavior, that employee shall be subject to corrective or disciplinary action up to and including termination up to and including termination up to and including termination of employee behavior, that employee shall be subject to corrective or disciplinary action up to and including termination of up to and including termination up to and including termination up to and including termination of employee behavior. - Victims: The Guild's Human Resources Department and Employee Assistance Plan are available to support those in need of assistance around issues of violence and to make reasonable accommodations to support a workplace safety plan for employees.
 The Guild will make every effort to comply and assist with enforcement of all known orders of protection, particularly orders in which perpetrators have been ordered to stay away from work sites.